Wacom: History

-The company was founded in 1983 in Japan.
-The company released its first pen display in 1992 and was the first company to make pens without a cord.
+The company was founded in 1983.
+The name Wacom came from an abbreviated variation of World Computer (ワールドコンピュータ, wārudo konpyūtā), with the syllable "wa" (和, Japanese for "harmony").

+Wacom was the first company to make pens without a cord, which it introduced in 1991; it released its first pen display the following year.
+Its products were initially targeted at professional artists, but by the late 1990s it aimed to expand to home users as well.

+In 2001, the company partnered with Sony to introduce a Vaio laptop with built-in touch functionality.

 Products

 Wacom produces two categories of graphics tablets: those with a screen ('pen display') and those without ('tablet').
 In addition, the company provides software for computers and software to interpret pen data.
 Some pens have an eraser on the rear end.

 Cintiq

-Wacom's professional pen displays are under the Cintiq line which allow for drawing directly on the screen like drawing on paper, which are more expensive than other Wacom products.
+Wacom's professional pen displays are under the Cintiq line.
+They allow for drawing directly on the screen, like drawing on paper, and are more expensive than other Wacom products.
 The Cintiq Companion is a portable variant of the Cintiq displays.

 Intuos

-Intuos graphics tablets are smaller tablets, without displays.
-The Verge calls them a "great introduction to digital art."
+Intuos graphics tablets do not have displays.
+The first version was introduced in 1999, replacing the earlier ArtZ line.
+It is available in an entry-level version and the more advanced Intuos Pro.
+In 2018, The Verge called the entry-level models a "great introduction to digital art."

+One

+The One series of products is targeted at beginners, and features versions both with and without screens.
+The One tablet, released at CES 2020, has a 13-inch, 1920x1080 display.
+The Verge labeled it as Wacom's "most affordable tablet to date," being priced at $400.

 Other products

+Wacom also makes the MobileStudio, a pen display with an inbuilt computer.

+They have also made other lines of graphics tablets, such as the Bamboo and Graphire, which were both screenless.
 In 2011, the company released a tablet-less pen, which allowed for drawing on any piece of paper, but was criticized for being inaccurate compared to a normal photo scan.
-The Wacom One, released at CES 2020, has a 13-inch, 1920x1080 display.
-The Verge labeled it as Wacom's "most affordable tablet to date," being priced at $400.

-Wacoms other tablets, Bamboo, and Graphire, are both without screens.

-Wacom partnered with Magic Leap to create collaborative mixed reality design tools, announced in 2018.
+In 2018, they partnered with Magic Leap to create collaborative mixed reality design tools at CES.